See the physical structure of the Internet

 It is an enormous building, filling the entire block between Eighth and Ninth Avenues and 15th and 16th Streets, with almost three million square feet of floor space spread across fifteen four-acre floors with ceilings over fourteen feet high and windows ten feet tall.
+See the cross-hatched block on the map.
 The elevators can lift entire trucks to upper floors, the trucks up to 32 feet long and weighing up to 20 tons.
-See the cross-hatched block on the map below.

 New York Governor Franklin D Roosevelt, soon to be elected U.S. President, broke ground for the project in 1931.
 He announced that the facility would serve as "a post office for freight."

 At that time, a trucker hauling a collection of small freight shipments would likely have to stop at as many piers as there were categories of goods in his shipment.
 With the new facility, goods were taken from the piers to a series of loading bays along the 15th Street side.
 The goods would be sorted inside, then loaded into trucks pulled into bays on the 16th Street side.
 Each truck would be loaded in a single trip.
 Once the trucks pulled out, both the Lincoln and Holland Tunnels under the Hudson were nearby.

 The Port Authority moved out in 1973, moving their headquarters to the World Trade Center complex.